resim-ai/open-core/docs/resim/metrics/index.md

 One of ReSim's core products is a comprehensive and growing **metrics framework** for evaluating the performance of Embodied AI applications, such as robots.
-The purpose of this product is to allow users to display information from their simulation runs of their embodied AI system in an online dashboard, in a way such that judgments can be rendered about its performance that can be compared between different versions of the system on different branches, and tracked over time.
+The purpose of this product is to allow users to display information from their simulation runs of their embodied AI system in an online dashboard such that judgments can be rendered about its performance.
+To this end, such information can be compared between different versions of the system on different software branches or longitudinally along a single software branch.

 Metrics exist at three levels:

-1. Test Metrics: Metrics are computed per-test (i.e. per simulation), based off outputs from the simulation (such as log data and artifacts) - an example would be a *precision-recall* curve across a set of input data.
+1. Test Metrics: Metrics are computed per-test (i.e. per simulation), based off outputs from the simulation (such as log data and other artifacts) - an example would be a *precision-recall* curve across a set of input data.
 1. Batch Metrics: Multiple test metrics are aggregated to result in batch metrics.
 For example, an *average accuracy* across all the tests in your batch.